Charles Meigh & Son

 Earthenware manufacturer at the Old Hall Works, Hanley, Stoke-on-Trent, England

 • The partners were Charles Meigh and his son - also named Charles Meigh.
+This partnership succeeded that of Charles Meigh, Son & Pankhurst.

-Previously: Charles Meigh, Son & Pankurst
+Previously: Charles Meigh, Son & Pankhurst

 Subsequently: Old Hall Earthenware